 JDC Literature Review

-The center also publishes another knowledge product quarterly: the JDC’s Quarterly Digest.
-The Digest complements our Monthly Literature Review Update – which is a roundup that covers the latest research across many aspects of forced displacement – in that it has a clear thematic focus, includes an introductory piece by a guest editor, and almost exclusively draws on published works.
+The center also publishes a Quarterly Digest which is a roundup of the latest research across many aspects of forced displacement and includes an introduction by a guest editor, drawing on published works.

 Data Portals and Microdata Libraries